Advanced Metering Infrastructure (AMI)

-After the new meters have been installed, the actual read on the new meters is about 0.5%, or one half of one per cent higher.
+After the new meter is installed, the actual read on the new meter is about 0.5%, or one half of one per cent higher.
 Therefore, on average, for a utility bill of $100, residents would see an increase of 50 cents on their bill.
 With the AMI system, each months' bill is based on actual usage, eliminating large "catch up" bills that can accumulate due to a long, cold winter when usage is higher.

 If your bill is higher than expected, this month, it is likely because adjustments were made after the manual readings.
 That is, you have likely used more power than normal between readings and it is reflected in a larger-than-normal bill.
 With the AMI System, these adjustments will not happen because meters are read daily and reflect actual usage.